 Stafford continues with the verb ‘trace’, the delicate nature of the word suggesting that this topic is sensitive, and must therefore be treated with caution.
 Indeed, the ‘journey’ they take together implies that there are high and lows to their relationship, the adjective ‘strange’ furthering the sense that this story is one that they may not enjoy retelling.

-They, again expressed through the grouped pronoun ‘we’, ‘look back as far as forever, that first day’, exploring the past they shared together.
-Their is an uncertain element to this poem, with the explanation perhaps being that Stafford is visualising his lover and himself as dead, meeting once again beyond the grave so they can finally be together.
+They, again, expressed through the grouped pronoun ‘we’, ‘look back as far as forever, that first day’, exploring the past they shared together.
+There is an uncertain element to this poem, with the explanation perhaps being that Stafford is visualizing his lover and himself as dead, meeting once again beyond the grave so they can finally be together.
 The idea of looking back ‘forever’, with a degree of exaggeration, presents this moment as almost metaphysical, with Stafford tapping into the unknown and extraordinary to convey the strange story of their relationship.